forgotten-pillar/fp-notes/content/doctrine/sovereignty-of-god/unwanted-children.md

 Paul’s calling as an apostle was part of God’s individual plan for him, even before he was born.
 This further supports the idea that God gives individual people specific purposes in life.

-> [!important] Individual purpose was assigned by God, not their parents
+> [!important] Individual purpose was assigned by God, not by their parents
 > The individual purposes and plans God had assigned to the Paul, prophets like Isaiah and Jeremiah, they were not assigned by their parents, rather they were assigned by God.
 These were the good works "*which God hath **before** ordained that we* (they) *should walk in them*" [Ephesians 2:10](https://www.biblegateway.com/passage/?search=Ephesians+2.10&version=KJV)

 Jesus emphasizes that God’s attention to detail extends to even the smallest aspects of *individual* lives.